matthewjw2007/CS467_W2020_Capstone/README.md

 **NOTE: This repository requires Python 3 to run locally.
 [Go here](https://www.python.org/downloads/release/python-381/) if you need to install Python 3.**

-1. Clone the git repository into your locally directory of choice
+1. Clone the git repository into your local directory of choice
 2. Run `pip3 install -r requirements.txt` in terminal
 3. Run `python3 app.py` in terminal
 4. Navigate to the website through `http://127.0.0.1:8080` or `http://localhost:8080`